Kicksaw-Consulting/django-configuration-management/README.md

 ```

 The keys of this object will be translated into python variables for the Django settings
-module in much the same way the keys of the local yaml will be.
+module in much the same way the keys of the local yaml will be, but you must explicitly
+call out which keys you want to load by specifying the attribute `secret_keys`.

 Your AWS credentials must also be set up correctly to make API calls to AWS.